Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 Preston-Werner](https://tom.preston-werner.com/), inventor of Gravatar and cofounder of GitHub.

-If you’d like to leave feedback, please [open an issue on GitHub](https://github.com/semver/semver/issues).
+If you'd like to leave feedback, please [open an issue on GitHub](https://github.com/semver/semver/issues).

 ## License